 Perform the following steps to remove a view:

-In the Datasets UI, go to the home space (home icon) or any space under Spaces, where your view is located.
+On the Datasets page, go to the Homespace (house) icon or any space under Spaces, where your view is located.

 Under the Action column of a view that you want to remove, click the ellipses (…) icon.
 From the list of actions, click Remove.
 Confirm that you want to remove the view.